-However, if you’re looking for the fastest citizenship possible (and have the money to invest), then citizenship by investment could be your best option.
+If you’re looking for the fastest citizenship possible and have the money to invest, citizenship by investment could be your best option.

-If the price of citizenship by investment is a bit too steep for you, then you can also get citizenship rather quickly through your parents, grandparents, or – in some cases – your great-grandparents.
-This process is called citizenship by descent, and it usually takes as little as six months.
+If the price of citizenship by investment is a bit too steep for you, then you can also get citizenship rather quickly through your parents, grandparents, or, in some cases, your great-grandparents.
+This process is called citizenship by descent, and it can take as little as six months.

-However, seeing as most countries that offer it have substantial bureaucracy, you’ll more likely get your passport in one or two years.
+However, seeing as most countries that offer it have substantial bureaucracy, you’ll more likely get your passport in more than two years.
 That also doesn’t include the time you’ll need to spend digging through archives or family documents to get the proof you need to be eligible for citizenship by descent.

-The majority of these programs are in the EU, where you can get citizenship rather inexpensively if you have European ancestors.
-Other notable mentions include Canada and Armenia, where my wife was able to get a second passport in about five months.
+The majority of these programs are in the EU, where you can get citizenship relatively inexpensively if you have European ancestors.

-If you have an exceptional artistic or athletic talent or invest enough money, some countries allow the President to waive naturalization requirements (including language requirements) and make anyone a citizen.
+If you have an exceptional talent or invest enough money, some countries allow the President to waive naturalization requirements (including language requirements) and make anyone a citizen.

-Similarly, the fastest way to get a second passport for most people is to spend “butt-in-country time.”
+The fastest way to get a second passport for most people is to spend actual time in the country.
 Becoming a resident of a foreign country and starting the clock ticking on naturalization is the easiest way to go if you don’t have the benefit of luck or substantial wealth.

-One thing to keep in mind as you read through this list, however, is that the timelines given aren’t 100% guaranteed.
-Naturalization can be a tricky process at times, so even if you can technically get citizenship in a year or two, you may have to wait longer.
+However, as you read through this list, remember that the timelines given aren’t 100% guaranteed.
+Naturalization can be tricky at times, so even if you can technically get citizenship in a year or two, you may have to wait longer.

 Options that No Longer Exist

-As I mentioned earlier, the targets are always moving in the world of second citizenship, so it’s important to note a few quick ways to get a second passport that no longer work.
+As we have mentioned, the targets are always moving in the world of second citizenship, so it’s important to note a few quick ways to get a second passport that no longer works.

 Armenia (3 years)

-In addition to having an incredibly efficient citizenship by descent program, Armenia also allows you to become a naturalized citizen in about three years.
+In addition to having an efficient citizenship-by-descent program, Armenia allows you to become a naturalized citizen in about three years.

-While you’ll likely need to make an investment in the country to secure a residence permit, there are plenty of excellent opportunities for investing in real estate in Armenia, and you can also establish residency by attending an Armenian university.
+While you’ll likely need to invest in the country to secure a residence permit, there are plenty of excellent opportunities for investing in real estate in Armenia, and you can also establish residency by attending an Armenian university.

 Not to be confused with the island nation of Dominica, which allows for nearly instant citizenship in exchange for a six-figure donation, the Dominican Republic claims to offer second citizenship to well-off foreigners in as little as three years.
 However, this doesn’t always work in practice.

-This doesn’t always work in practice, but I actually know someone who followed all the procedures and pulled it off.

-While the Dominican Republic passport is of rather poor quality, it does offer access to some highly livable “usual suspect countries” that let practically anyone in as a tourist.
+While the Dominican Republic passport is of poor quality, it offers access to some highly livable countries that let practically anyone in as a tourist.

-One way to speed up the naturalization timeline is to invest $200,000 in real estate or a business (Colombia similarly offers a faster citizenship route for investors with this amount of cash).
+One way to speed up the naturalization timeline is to invest $200,000 in real estate or a business.
+Colombia similarly offers a faster citizenship route for investors with around the same amount of cash.
 However, those who can prove that they have a steady income and are willing to spend some time in the DR can waive the investment requirement.

 Peru (2 years)

-As I mentioned in my article on the best second residency programs in Latin America, Peru can be an interesting option for a quick citizenship in South America.
+When looking for the best second residency programs in Latin America, Peru can be an interesting option for quick citizenship.
 Once you become a resident, it’s a quick two years before you can apply for citizenship.

-And once you receive the residence permit, you have to be careful to spend enough time in Peru each year as they’ve cracked down on the physical residence requirements as well.
+Once you receive the residence permit, you must be careful to spend enough time in Peru each year, as they’ve also cracked down on the physical residence requirements.

 Paraguay (3 years)

 Paraguay is a great permanent residence program in an interesting, off-the-radar emerging country interesting.
 Paraguay has consistently been one of the easiest countries to get citizenship in.
-While many would be hard-pressed to locate it on a map, the country has a rather good travel document that offers visa-free travel to Europe and South America, ranking 62nd on the Nomad Capitalist Passport Index.
+While many would be hard-pressed to locate it on a map, the country has a relatively good travel document offering visa-free travel to Europe and South America, ranking 62nd on the Nomad Capitalist Passport Index.

-However, I can argue that in some cases, the fastest is not always the best.
-In theory, you could become a naturalized citizen of Paraguay in just three years.
-For most people, however, the citizenship process takes substantially longer.
-You can read more about these challenges here.
+However, we can argue that in some cases, the fastest is not always the best.
+Theoretically, you could become a naturalized citizen of Paraguay in just three years.
+For most people, however, the citizenship process takes substantially longer and comes with its own challenges.

 Uruguay (3 years)

-That’s what the asterisk means: if you’re single and your family stays at home, the wait is extended to five years.
+However, if you’re single and your family stays home, the wait is extended to five years.
 However, a “family unit” does not have to refer to a spouse and children.
 A single child can live with a parent and still qualify.

 Owning real estate, renting a real apartment, being a member of social clubs, and having a local doctor also count as “substantial ties” to Uruguay.